The Flask Mega-Tutorial Part I: Hello, World!

 - Chapter 23: Application Programming Interfaces (APIs)

-All the code examples presented in this tutorial are hosted on a GitHub repository.
+All the code examples presented in this book are hosted on a GitHub repository.
 Downloading the code from GitHub can save you a lot of typing, but I strongly recommend that you type the code yourself, at least for the first few chapters.
 Once you become more familiar with Flask and the example application you can access the code directly from GitHub if the typing becomes too tedious.

 At the beginning of each chapter, I'm going to give you three GitHub links that can be useful while you work through the chapter.
 The Browse link will open the GitHub repository for Microblog at the place where the changes for the chapter you are reading were added, without including any changes introduced in future chapters.
 The Zip link is a download link for a zip file including the entire application up to and including the changes in the chapter.
 The Diff link will open a graphical view of all the changes that were made in the chapter you are about to read.